gauravnagal/Clustering/README.md

 ## Data Generation Script for Clustering

-#### Part 01:
-- Use Data Generation script to create sample data for using clustering algorithms to determine clusters for both examples.
-Algorithms to use:
+- This program uses data generation script to create sample data for using clustering algorithms to determine clusters for two examples.
+Algorithms in use:
     - KMeans
     - DBScan
     - Choice of others that works best.